CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 		}
 	]

-post_processing_gw.py will not decrypt locally the encrypted packet (["gateway_conf"]["aes"] is false).
-This is the case when NwkSKey and AppSKey are not available on the gateway. post_processing_gw.py will call "python CloudFireBaseAES.py" with appropriate parameters.
+`post_processing_gw.py` will not decrypt locally the encrypted packet because `["gateway_conf"]["aes"]` is false.
+This is the case when NwkSKey and AppSKey are not available on the gateway. `post_processing_gw.py` will call `python CloudFireBaseAES.py` with appropriate parameters.
 See the new cloud management design [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_advanced/new_cloud_design/README-NewCloud.md).

 	> python test-loraWAN-3.py | python post_processing_gw.py